Combining AI and AM - Improving Approximate Matching through Transformer Networks: Background and Related Work

 \section{Background and Related Work}

-In the following, we introduce fuzzy hashing, including TLSH and ssdeep as standard fuzzy hashing algorithms on which DLAM is based.
-We further describe transformer networks, which build the foundation of our approach.
+In the following, we introduce the basics of fuzzy hashing, including \tlsh\ and \ssdeep\ as conventional fuzzy hashing algorithms on which our DLAM approach is based.
+We further describe the characteristics of transformer networks, which build the foundation of our machine-learning approach.